 The brain does all kinds of great stuff but its primary job is to keep us alive.
 If I feel truly threatened, my entire brain responds by shutting down from the “top down.”
 Executive functions and my thinking brain are a luxury in times of great danger.
 The stress response hijacks the cortex in order to react quickly and efficiently.
-Hormones like adrenaline and cortisol rush into my bloodstream to coordinate a fight-or-flight response.
+Hormones like adrenaline and cortisol rush into my bloodstream to coordinate a freeze, fight or flight response.

 The good news is that this stress response is why we humans are still around.
-The bad news is that sustained fight or flight mode wreaks havoc on both the body and the brain.
+The bad news is that sustained stress response wreaks havoc on both the body and the brain.

 Toxic stress is the type that results from prolonged, frequent, and intense experiences of adversity without any adult support.
 The same hormones that improve our response in the short term damage memory, undermine learning, and depress the immune system in the long term.

 Basic feelings of safety and security enable young people to harness the power of their cortex for new learning and emotional regulation.
 This is why addressing poverty and investing in efforts to ensure that children and youth have adequate food, housing, and safety from violence, trauma and bullying are so critical.
-This is why dismantling racism, homophobia, Islamophobia and other toxic forces are paramount.
-Finally, this is also why ensuring that children and youth have caring relationships that buffer them from toxic stress is so important.
+This is why dismantling racism, white supremacy, homophobia, Islamophobia and other toxic forces are so urgent.
+Finally, this is also why ensuring that children and youth have caring relationships that buffer them from toxic stress at home and at school is so important.

-The science of stress and the brain begs us to ask big and pressing questions about how we care for and protect children in this country.
+The science of stress and the brain begs us to ask big and pressing questions about systems that fail to care for, protect, and empower children and youth in this country.

 Too little stress